RafiBrent/cbb752_SmithWaterman/README.md

 ## Cloning

-Run the following code in order to set up the code on a local computer:
+Run the following code in order to clone the repository to a local computer:

 ```git clone https://github.com/RafiBrent/cbb752_SmithWaterman.git```